kammitama5/kammitama5.github.io/_posts/2017-6-1-Thursday-June-1st.md

 - I wasn't able to complete the notes in LaTeX, but maybe if I have time in the future,
   I will!
-I'll continue to write mathematical notation in LaTeX, thouugh.
+I'll continue to write mathematical notation in LaTeX, though.
 It's so clean and useful, and helps me in learning about and remembering mathematical notation, which ties into functional programming and